 What did I learn from my experience with Steve?

-If you listen unselectively, show dignity and respect for others and pray always, you’ll become savvy decision maker and leader.
+If you listen unselectively, show dignity and respect for others, and pray always, you’ll become a savvy decision-maker and leader.

 I’m a disciple of Christ and an executive at a Fortune 500 Company.
 In my blog, The Discipled Leader, I draw on my diverse business experience to help Christians connect their secular and spiritual lives at work.